jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_classes.rst

 All the tests so far show that I get :ref:`TypeError<what causes TypeError?>` when I :ref:`call an object<everything is an object>` in a way that is different from its :ref:`definition<how to make a function>`.

+:ref:`How many questions can you answer about TypeError with class?<questions about TypeError with classes>`

 ----